THESE STANDARDS WERE FORMED TO CREATE A

 10. Growth promoting hormones and growth promoting antibiotics are not permitted.
 Coccidiostats may be used under veterinary direction if Coccidiosis is regarded as a welfare issue.

-12. Toe trimming, de-snooding and the use of ‘poly peepers’ is not permitted.
+12. Toe trimming and the use of ‘poly peepers’ is not permitted.

 13. A reasonable attempt must be made to protect hens from predators at all times.

-14. All eggs must be candled and handled in accordance with the Industry Shell Egg Code.
+14. All eggs must be candled and handled in accordance with the relevant State legislation and regulation.

 15. All farms shall have an audit system in place for their produce, which complies with RangeCare.

-16. All birds are to be transported in accordance with Land Transport Code.
+16. All birds are to be transported in accordance with relevant State Land Transport Regulations and Code.

 17. All birds are to be vaccinated in accordance with the appropriate livestock control act in each State.

-18. All farms to comply with the National Farm Biosecurity Manual – Poultry Production.
+18. All farms to comply with the Egg Industry Biosecurity Manual.

-19. All eggs to be sold in accordance with the Food Act in each State.
+19. All eggs to be sold in accordance with the relevant State legislation and regulation.

 20. Beak trimming to be done in accordance with Egg Industry Accreditation Program.